kylestanf0rdMeh/RScratch/README.md

 This is a simple implementation of React using custom code.

+## How it works

+RScratch uses a concept called the **Fiber-Tree** to manage and update the user interface efficiently.
+Here's a simple explanation:

+- **Fiber-Tree**: Think of the Fiber-Tree as a map that helps RScratch keep track of all the elements on the screen.
+Each element (like a button or a text) is a "fiber" in this tree.
+This tree structure allows RScratch to update only the parts of the screen that need to change, rather than redrawing everything from scratch.

+- **Work Loop**: RScratch uses a loop to process updates.
+It breaks down the work into small units and processes them one by one.
+This way, it can pause and resume work, making sure the app remains responsive and doesn't freeze.

+- **Interrupts**: If there's a lot of work to do, RScratch can pause and let the browser handle other tasks (like user interactions) before resuming.
+This makes the app feel smooth and responsive.

+### What RScratch Does Have

+- **Element Creation**: You can create elements using `RScratch.createElement`, similar to how you would in React.
+- **State Management**: RScratch provides a `useState` hook to manage state in function components.
+- **Rendering**: RScratch can render elements to the DOM and update them efficiently.

 ## What RScratch Does Not Have

 - **Tree Walking During Render Phase**: In RScratch, we walk the whole tree during the render phase.
 React, on the other hand, follows some hints and heuristics to skip entire sub-trees where nothing changed.